pavel-grigorev/spring-icomponent/README.md

 }
 ```

-For such an interface the framework builds a proxy object that routes method invocations to method handlers.
-The framework provides multiple options to map methods to method handlers (see below).

-The source code for this example is [available on GitHub](https://github.com/pavel-grigorev/icomponent-demo).
+Follow [this page on GitHub](https://github.com/pavel-grigorev/spring-icomponent-demo) for this example's source code.
+Another example is a library [spring-resource-reader](https://github.com/pavel-grigorev/spring-resource-reader): a declarative resource reader with the resource content auto-conversion capabilities.

 # Motivation

-The general goal is to shift towards the declarative approach in the code.
-The specific problem is to provide a platform for small project-scoped Spring Data look-alike frameworks.
-This library is a solution to this problem.
+This library is inspired by Spring Data and also by [spring-cloud-openfeign](https://github.com/spring-cloud/spring-cloud-openfeign).
+The general goal is to shift further towards declarative approach in the code.
+The  problem that `spring-icomponent` makes an effort to solve is to provide an easy-to-use base platform for small project-scoped and cross-project frameworks like the one in the example above.

 # Adding to your project